Citizens' Initiative (Andorra): History

-Established in 2012, the party ran in the 2015 parliamentary elections as part of a coalition with the Social Democratic Party, the Greens and independents.
+Established in 2012, the IC ran in the 2015 parliamentary elections as part of a coalition with the Social Democratic Party, the Greens and independents.
 In the constituency elections the alliance received 24% of the vote but failed to win a seat.
 However, it also received 24% of the proportional representation vote, winning three seats.
-The coalition was dissolved in April 2017.
+The coalition was dissolved in April 2017 and the party did not contest the 2019 parliamentary elections.